 Talk to your doctor to learn more about your risk of cancer and what screening tests you should have.
 Be sure to mention any family history of cancer.
-A family history of certain cancers may mean your risk is higher than normal.

 What makes a good screening test